LeoVasanko/cista/README.md

 **Built-in document and media previews** let you quickly view files without downloading them.
 Cista shows PDF and other documents, video and image thumbnails, with **HDR10 support** video previews and image formats, including HEIC and AVIF.
 It also has a player for music and video files.

-The Cista project started as an inevitable remake of [Droppy](https://github.com/droppyjs/droppy) which we used and loved despite its numerous bugs.
-Cista Storage stands out in handling even the most exotic filenames, ensuring a smooth experience where others falter.
+The Cista project started as an inevitable remake of [Droppy](https://github.com/droppyjs/droppy) which was not being developed at the time.
+Now they have picked up pace too, feel free to try both and compare.

 All of this is wrapped in an intuitive interface with automatic light and dark themes, making Cista Storage the ideal choice for anyone seeking a reliable, versatile, and quick file storage solution.
 Quickly setup your own Cista where your files are just a click away, safe, and always accessible.